 - Then, a box will appear.
 Here, select Commands Not in the Ribbon.

-- Now, now some commands will appear.
+- Now, some commands will appear.
 Choose the Repeat command> click Add.

 - After that, Customize Quick Access Toolbar icon will show the Repeat command.
 Click OK.

-- Finally the Repeat key will be available on the toolbar.
+- Finally, the Repeat key will be available on the toolbar.
 Click to redo your task.

 Read More: [Fixed!]
-Undo and Redo in Excel Not Working (3 Simple Solutions)
+Undo and Redo in Excel Not Working

 Advantages of Performing Redo in Excel Sheet

 The Redo feature allows the quick reverse of the Undo action.
-In case of a long duration of operation that is being undone, the shortcut key of redoing the task saves time and makes it user-friendly.
+In case of a long duration of operation that is being undone, the shortcut key for redoing the task saves time and makes it user-friendly.

 Things to Remember